The Static Inside: The Android as Archive in the Neo-Noir of JG Yuruguay

 VII.
 Conclusion

 The Static Inside leverages the mythology of a real-world musician to create a definitive text on digital authorship.
-By exposing the granular mechanics of the JG Yuruguay persona—from the noise floor erasure of his 138 BPM tracks to the precise triangulation of his beauty mark—the screenplay functions as both a compelling neo-noir and a meta-textual archive.
+By exposing the granular mechanics of the JG Yuruguay persona—from the signal burial of his tracks to the precise triangulation of his beauty mark—the screenplay functions as both a compelling neo-noir and a meta-textual archive.
 It argues that in the modern era, admitting the frame is the only way to make the picture feel real.

 References